Yoctol/bottender/docs/the-basics-routing.md

 title: Routing
 ---

-`Routing` is a handy pattern to help you organize bot actions.

-The most basic Bottender `Route` is composed of a text and an action, providing a straightforward and expressive definition:
+**Routing** is a pattern that helps you organize your [Bottender actions]((the-basics-actions.md) in your Bottender application.
+For example, you can use the `router` function and the `text` function to create an action that handles "hi" and "hello" text message events with the different actions (`SayHi` and `SayHello`) as follows:

 ```js
 const { router, text } = require('bottender/router');